 "This gives us an advantage over our larger competitors; a lot of companies specialise in the bill processing side of the business, whereas very few can pull together inventory and procurement," he said.

-Interest in the Australian company, which was founding in 1997, has spread globally allowing the company to begin exporting earlier this year.
+Interest in the Australian company has spread globally allowing the company to begin exporting earlier this year.

 Locally, Coleman said the company has 35 customers and aggressively targets multi-nationals.